Meaning of the P0022 OBD2 Code

 But if the engine is running, you will notice hesitation as you step on the pedal.
 The motor will also consume excessive fuel resulting in lower fuel mileage.
 This is accompanied by excessive fumes in the exhaust along with a rough or inconsistent idling.
 In some cases, the engine will stall completely for no apparent reason.

 However, the symptoms will vary depending on the make and model of your vehicle.

 How much does it cost to fix P0022 Generic Code?

-If you’re lucky, the problem can be addressed with a basic oil change, which will cost anywhere from $30 to $50 including labor and materials.
+(Note: We have updated these costs for 2023) – If you’re lucky, the problem can be addressed with a basic oil change, which will cost anywhere from $40 to $60 including labor and materials.
 If your vehicle is equipped with VVT or variable valve timing, regular oil changes are critical to good engine health, especially in high-mileage applications.
-The same holds true if the issue stems from a wiring problem, which won’t cost a ton of money to resolve.
+The same holds true if the issue stems from a wiring problem, which won’t cost a ton of money to resolve, usually around $100 – $150.

 The best first steps is to check the condition of the engine oil and replace if necessary.
-After that, check VCT Solenoid, the wiring harness in the solenoid valve and check for frayed or broken connections.
+After that, check the VCT Solenoid, the wiring harness in the solenoid valve, and check for frayed or broken connections.